GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 As an important note, those two scenarios are used to grasp the overall performance of a given model.
 The method stays the same in both cases as solely the extraction of the prediction employs either @eq:ssl:multi_source:decoding_unknown_sources or @eq:ssl:multi_source:decoding_known_sources.

-#gaet[
+//TODO
+//#gaet[
-  Again, should I go as far as explaining the GT-predictions matching algorithm ?
+//  Again, should I go as far as explaining the GT-predictions matching algorithm ?
-]
+//]

 ==== Loss and convergence
 <sec:ssl:multi_source:experiments:loss>